• Email

 Mexican Street Corn Grilled Polenta Bites

 He started the first half of the show without saying a word, letting the meditative music do the talking.
 He transitioned to the softest saddest banjo you ever heard, telling half-truth stories about his childhood.
-Then at one point I’m pretty sure the band decided to ditch the idea of music altogether in an attempt to rattle the room/building/block as loud as possible.
+Then at one point, I'm pretty sure the band decided to ditch the idea of music altogether in an attempt to rattle the room/building/block as loud as possible.
 As if all the pots and pans fell from the top shelf of your cabinets onto the cement floor.
 All at once.

 But for 5 minutes straight.

-I could feel my bowels vibrate.
+I could feel my stomach vibrate.

 Mexican Street Corn Grilled Polenta Bites